-Fees may be raised for TAC compensable patients admitted for same-day rehabilitation for provision of same day treatment.
+Fees may be raised for TAC compensable patients admitted for same-day rehabilitation for the provision of same day treatment.
 Criteria for admission as a same day admitted patient are that the patient:

-The rehabilitation rate is per bedday.
+The TAC rehabilitation rate is per bedday.

 Table 1 WIES Payment Rates